openshift/hive/docs/v1-proposed-api.md

 ### Proposed Changes

+ 1. Add Spec.Installation struct to contain install specific, immutable settings.
- 1. Add Spec.InstallConfigSecret containing a full openshift-install InstallConfig  to pass directly to installer.
+ 1. Add Spec.Installation.InstallConfigSecret containing a full openshift-install InstallConfig  to pass directly to installer.
    * This will allow immediate use of new openshift-install features without needing to mirror in Hive's API.
    * Ideally most items in ClusterDeployment.Spec should be assumed mutable, however this will not universally be true.
    * There will be some overlap, information that must be provided in both the InstallConfig and the ClusterDeployment.
 We will attempt to error if you mismatch this information whenever possible.
+ 1. Add Spec.Installation.ManifestsConfigMap for injecting additional manifests into the install process.
+   * Can be used for something like switching to Calico for networking.
+   * ConfigMap with a file in each key.
+Will mount the whole configmap and iterate each file, adding to the installer's manifests dir.
  1. Remove:
    * Spec.ClusterName - In install config, not relevant thereafter.
      * May be used in some naming, but hopefully can transition to CD.Name instead.